 Wall Insulation: Up to $400/home

-It depends on your home's location and what type of panels you're installing.
+It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Lincolnshire, your best time to get solar is in the spring and fall.

-Yes.
+Of course.
 Lincolnshire uses an even mixture of solar energy and conventional power sources.
-While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.
+While your panels at home will lower your home's emissions and provide cost savings, you'll still benefit from access to the local grid.